oaviles/hello_container-action/README.md

 - The [GitHub Actions Repository](https://github.com/actions) is where you can find actions that are written by GitHub.
 We will leverage an action named `[checkout](https://github.com/actions/checkout)` from this repository as we go through this course.
 I'll explain more about what it does when we use it!
 - Your repositories may also contain **private actions** and they will most likely be located in the `.github/actions` directory in the root of your repository. **This is the convention we will be using as we learn how to create our own action.**

----

-### Using actions and Learning Lab

-In other courses, you may have noticed that some behaviors take me longer to respond to than others.
-In this course, many of the behaviors we'll see demonstrated will be related to our GitHub Actions workflow.
-Those workflows sometimes take longer to complete, up to several minutes.
-Don't be concerned if I take a few minutes to respond, or if I respond too quickly.
-Sometimes, I'll let you know what the workflow will say before it finishes!
-Please wait for the workflows to finish before moving on to your next step.

-If you aren't already familiar, it may be a good idea to go through the [Introduction to GitHub Learning Lab](https://lab.github.com/githubtraining/introduction-to-github).

----

-**Please navigate to the open issue in this repository to get started!**